marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 Sequence Number:
 : A variable-length integer specifying the sequence number assigned for this OBSERVED_ADDRESS frame.
-The sequence number MUST be monotonically increasing for OBSERVED_ADDRESS frame in the same connection.
+The sequence number MUST be monotonically increasing for OBSERVED_ADDRESS frames in the same connection.
   Frames may be received out of order.
 A peer SHOULD ignore an incoming OBSERVED_ADDRESS frame if it previously received another OBSERVED_ADDRESS frame for the same path with a Sequence Number equal to or higher than the